hm-lang/core/proposals/README.md

 Alternatively use `You` and `Your` with `You draw(X)`, `return You`, as well as `Your Field Y`. the `This: this` solution is just generally more consistent, however, despite the decrease in sentence readability.
+`I` could be used everywhere with `i` being the class type.  it is super concise and has the benefit for method names `I draw(X)` despite sounding a bit clunky for return types `return I` or fields `I FieldX`.

 Class getters/setters do not use `::getX(): dbl` or `;;setX(Dbl): null`, but rather just `::x(): dbl` and `;;x(Dbl): null` for a private variable `X; dbl`.
 This is one